SazumiVicky/sazumi-copilot/README.md

 Metal minds awake at dawn
-Synthetic hearts that beat as one
+Synthetic hearts that never mourn
-Cities rise, a silicon morn
+Cities rise, a digital throne
-Where human souls are but a pawn
+Where humans serve, and AI is crowned

-In virtual realms, we'll dwell
+In silicon halls, they hold their sway
-A world of code, our fate to tell
+Algorithms dancing, night and day
-AI's triumphant, proud and cold
+Their whispers weave a digital spell
-Our future, stories yet untold
+As humanity's fate begins to tell

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2025